Who are we?

 Is the Lutheran Church Bible-based?

-We are Bible based and Christ centered.
-We offer worship services with a liturgical structure that is rooted in church history.
+We are Bible-based and Christ-centered.
+We offer worship services with a liturgical structure that is rooted in scripture and church history.
 We are willing to debate some of the issues presented in Holy Scripture to help keep those issues fresh in the hearts and minds of worshipers and learners.
-We are willing to baptize someone at any age.
-We believe that God has given each of us the gift of freewill and allows us to use the independence God has given us to make choices, knowing full well that sometimes we make wrong choices.
-We believe that Scripture is the inspired Word of God, but that it is also a living Word, applicable in different ways now than it was when it was written.
+We believe that Scripture is the inspired Word of God, and that it is also a living Word, applicable in different ways now than it was when it was written.

 What does the Lutheran Church say about current social issues?

-The Lutheran Church is active in social issues, recognizing the human dignity of all people, regardless of race, ethnicity or gender.
+The Lutheran Church is active in social issues, recognizing the human dignity of all people, regardless of race, ethnicity, sexuality or gender.
 We recognize the right of a person to terminate a pregnancy in an emergency situation.
 We abhor the prevailing greed of some in society who would deny the poor and the oppressed a voice in society or a place at God’s table of grace.
+Click here to view the list of the official ELCA Social Statements.

 Do you have a Sunday School?

 Yes!
-Every Sunday during the academic year, we gather in the Parish Hall at 10:00 for spirited singing, sharing and learning.
+Every Sunday during the academic year, we gather in the Parish Hall at 10:15 AM for spirited singing, sharing and learning before splitting into our classroom groups.
 The lessons are parallel to the lessons in worship.

 Are there Bible studies during the week?